 If the seller agreed to complete repair items during the inspection negotiations and we haven’t verified that they were complete, this is the time to do it.
-Dependent on what the repairs are, I might advise we rehire the home inspector to come out and reinspect the repair items.
-Ideally invoices and photos are provided to you showing the agreed upon work was complete, prior to the walk through.
+Dependent on what the repairs are, I advise we rehire the home inspector to come out and reinspect the repair items.
+Ideally, invoices and photos are provided to you showing the agreed upon work was complete, prior to the walk through.

-SETTING UP YOUR UTILITIES
+SET UP YOUR UTILITIES

 I will prompt you to do this about a week in advance.
 You will call or set up online accounts, beginning service the day of close.
 In Washington, the day of “Closing” is synonymous to the day you get your keys, unless you have agreed to allow the seller to rent-back the home.

-SIGNING THE FINAL DOCUMENTS
+SIGNING YOUR FINAL DOCUMENTS